Elsie19/mine/README.md

 ## Installation
 You will need a server or computer running some form of Linux with systemd.

-Copy paste `sh -c "$(https://raw.githubusercontent.com/Henryws/mine/master/install.sh)"` in a terminal and press <kbd>enter</kbd>.
+Copy paste `bash -c "$(curl -fsSL https://raw.githubusercontent.com/Henryws/mine/master/install.sh)"` in a terminal and press <kbd>enter</kbd>.
 If you don't know what I'm talking about look [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) because this is very important to running any server (not just Minecraft)

 ## Commands